-3. Encourage congestion mitigation to preserve air quality and the sustainability of the highway network.
-Support public transit that advances economic development with emphasis directed toward tourist areas.
+Encourage congestion mitigation to preserv the highway network.
+Support public transit with emphasis directed toward tourist areas.

 UTILITIES, FACILITIES AND SERVICES ELEMENT

 Public and private utilities, facilities, and services play a critical role in providing for the health, safety, and welfare of Central Vermont's citizens.
 All of us depend, in one way or another, upon water distribution systems, solid waste and sewage disposal, police and fire protection, health services, schools, parks, and electric power and information technology.